-3. Relationship-based, personcentred housing management aids tenancy sustainment, but a minority may still benefit from a separate team/service13
+3. Relationship-based, personcentred housing management aids tenancy sustainment, but a minority may still benefit from a separate team/service

 Social landlords who've improved tenancy sustainment prioritise getting to know tenants, establishing trust and investing in a positive relationship from day one.
 Queens Cross Housing Association and East Ayrshire Council facilitate this through small patch sizes.
 South Yorkshire Housing Association emphasises the impact of the 'first contact' when people get in touch for help, with any member of staff.
 Tailoring action to each tenant and avoiding generic escalation processes and standard letters are key.
 The demotivating effect of jargon and the tone/language often found in formal letters was highlighted by Aspire Oxford navigators (some of whom had lived experience of homelessness).
-Their findings suggest certain landlords could do more to maximise positive tenant relations, but also that some tenants still need to hear advice landlords
+Their findings suggest certain landlords could do more to maximise positive tenant relations, but also that some tenants still need to hear advice from a service or team with no enforcement role.
+City of Edinburgh Council's multi-disciplinary team and Comhairle nan Eilean Siar's Section 11 pilot confirm that trust can increase as tenants hear consistent messages from different sources (including if that is from a Council team)

-Council team)